The Complete Guide to Shipping Container Homes in New Zealand

 Designer Container Homes

-Experienced architects and tradespeople will help make your designer accommodation a reality.
+SEA Containers NZ does not have in-house architects or engineers, so you will need to employ external professionals for this service, however we can modify containers into homes using your supplied engineered designs.
 Contemporary design ideas include U-shaped, V-shaped, horizontally or vertically crossed, and multiple stories at differing levels.
 You might also consider adding features such as a garage, a rooftop patio, or a central courtyard.
 The possibilities for shipping container homes are limited only by your imagination.